 This vehicle may have a Tire Pressure Monitor System (TPMS).

 The TPMS is designed to warn the driver when a low tire pressure condition exists.
-TPMS sensors are mounted onto each tire and wheel assembly, excluding the spare tire and wheel assembly, if the vehicle has one.
-The TPMS sensors monitor the air pressure in the tires and transmits the tire pressure readings to a receiver located in the vehicle.
+TPMS sensors are mounted onto each tire and wheel assembly, excluding the spare tire and wheel assembly.
+The TPMS sensors monitor the air pressure in the tires and transmit the tire pressure readings to a receiver located in the vehicle.

 When a low tire pressure condition is detected, the TPMS illuminates the low tire pressure warning light located on the instrument cluster.

 If the warning light comes on, stop as soon as possible and inflate the tires to the recommended pressure shown on the tire loading information label.
 See Vehicle Load Limits.

 A message to check the pressure displays in the Driver Information Center (DIC).
 The low tire pressure warning light and the DIC warning message come on at each ignition cycle until the tires are inflated to the correct inflation pressure.

 Using the DIC, tire pressure levels can be viewed.
 For additional information and details about the DIC operation and displays see Driver Information Center (DIC).

 The low tire pressure warning light may come on in cool weather when the vehicle is first started, and then turn off as the vehicle is driven.